-The balance of the floating rate financial assets comprises of bank deposits and fluctuate based on EURIBOR.
-If interest rates applicable to these bank deposits were to rise/fall by 0.5%, interest receivable would change by +/- €5,000 (2017: +/- €0.7 million).
+The floating rate financial assets comprises of bank deposits and fluctuates based on EURIBOR.
+If interest rates applicable to these bank deposits were to rise/fall by 50 basis points, interest receivable would change by +/- €4,700 (2018: +/- €5,000).

-Notes to the financial statements (continued) for the financial year ended 31 December 2018
+Notes to the financial statements (continued) for the financial year ended 31 December 2019